angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_2.md

 ---
-title: Text Lesson
+title: What's in it for me?
-teaching: null
+teaching: 15
-exercises: null
+exercises: 15
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: This section of the workshop will take us through the benefits, drawbacks and barriers to sharing our data
 questions: null
 objectives: null
 keypoints: null